ICAZ117/mocside/README.md

     * Highlighting problems
 * Problem Edit
 * Workspace
-* Confirm Delete style message on courses, labs, and problems
 * Fix Carousel
 * Combine Logout, with profile pic, and link to profile
 * DeleteModals on Courses, Labs, & Problems